 With all that food and drink under your belt, you’d probably be wise to fit in some exercise.
 You can do a 5km beach run from Bluff Rocks to Barwell’s Creek and back, or along the Yeppoon Parkrun trail which comprises a portion of the old rail line.
 Yeppoon Lagoon provides splash and swimming opportunities for all ages, while the Keppel Kraken waterplay area rings with the excited squeals of smaller kids.
 One fellow spent at least 6 hours hang-gliding off the bluff, I was just a bit envious; I have to say.

 Getting out for the day, it’s a simple matter to drive or catch one of the regular busses to Rosslyn Bay for the ferry to Great Keppel Island.
-There’s several services offered by two ferry companies, and on arrival have a coffee at Tropical Vibes before taking off for snorkelling, bushwalking or both.
+There are several services offered by two ferry companies, and on arrival have a coffee at Tropical Vibes before taking off for snorkelling, bushwalking or both.
 You’ll be hungry after that so hit the Hideaway for lunch and a refreshing Mojito.

 For another day trip, jump in the car and head 40km north to the Byfield store, Knob Creek Pottery and Ferns Hideaway.
 For those who love the outdoors, Upper Stoney and Waster Park creeks offer BBQs and amazing freshwater swimming opportunities.
 Those with a 4wd can continue onto Five Rocks, although it requires some know-how in terms of tracks, especially if the weather is dry.